danejo3/CS235TA/README.md

 # Introduction: #

 Hi!
-My name is Dane and I have been working as a CS 235 TA for the past 3.5 years.
-Currently, I am responsible to make sure the driver is running for Brother Roper.
-In this README file, I will document the history of the driver and what I plan on doing with the driver during fall 2019 semester.
+My name is Dane and I have been working on the driver for about a year.
+I hope that this README file will be helpful you.
+I will document the history of the driver, give a quick explaination of each file, and teach you how to run this driver.

 # History of The Driver: #

-Ever since Brother Roper began teaching CS 235 in Fall 2018, Brother Roper's goal was to relieve the responsibility of TAs passing off students by creating an automatic online pass-off driver.
-By creating this driver, essentially the driver would allow the TAs to spend more time with the students and avoid long pass-off lines that hundreds of students complained about in the past.

-The first person that began this long arduous project was Mike Liddle.
-The first time I've ever saw and met Mike was during a TA meeting; it was also the last time that I'd ever see him.
-I wasn't particularly close with him, nor did I know him personally, but I do remember Brother Roper telling us what Mike did while we were helping the students.

-Basically, the reason why I never saw him again was because after a few month(s)?, he decided to quit.
-I'm not sure exactly when and why he chose to quit but the driver was far from complete.
-Due to the incompleteness of the driver and the need to get it done before the upcoming winter semester, Brother Roper asked Stephen Leach, who was the head TA at the time, to pick up where Mike left off.

-Quickly realizing how much there was to do between being the head TA and working on the far-from-complete driver, Stephen was swamped.
-Throughout the entire semester, I remember
-Stephen asking me questions about Python because the driver was originally written in Python by Mike.
-Because Python was not Stephen's strongest language, the end result was a barely functional mess.
-After seeing what a mess it was, Brother Roper asked Stephen to rewrite the entire driver for Winter Semester over Christmas break --which he did.
-(Poor Stephen...)

-Miraculously, Stephen was able to rewrite the entire driver during winter break and we launched his live prototype in Winter 2018.

-Although the pass-off driver was far from perfect and changes were made throughout the semester, it got the job done and truly helped the students receive more time with the TAs.
-(Yay Stephen!!!)

-After using Stephen's pass-off driver for almost a year, Stephen decided to quit fall 2018.
-It was a dark time for all the TAs...
-Because I was the 'eldest' TA and understood some Python, Stephen knew I was the next best candidate to take over his legacy.
-So here I was, left with a semi-broken driver in the middle of winter semester, left alone to frantically understand Stephen's code and resolve critical issues that plagued the student's submissions.

-It was hard.

-Ever since Stephen left, I've been fixing and polishing the driver along with Matthew Cox--the former head TA.
-Due to the complexity of the driver's code, Matthew and I decided that it would best if we only fix or add code when necessary.
-After fixing a lot of problems with the driver throughout winter semester, we were able to get the driver relatively stable.

-As of today, the day I'm writing this blurb, the driver is still far from perfect but has been running a lot more smoothly than the past.
-Because this is my last semester as a CS 235 TA, my goal is to document and comment as much as I can before I leave and hope that whoever comes across this will benefit from what I have learned over the past year.
+The idea of an "automatic pass-off driver" began when Brother Roper started teaching CS 235 in Winter 2018.
+One of the biggest problems that we had as TAs were pass-off days.
+On these days, the queue to pass-off and to get help from the TAs were incredibly long.
+There were two reasons that caused this problem:
+1) all labs were graded manually, and 2) students who were passing-off were given higher priority than those that needed help.
+As a result, students that needed help, on average, had to wait for 1+ hours in the queue.
+To solve this problem, Brother Roper hired another TA to write-up the automatic pass-off driver.

+The first person that started working on the driver was Mike Liddle.
+From my understanding, it was Mike that decided to write the driver in Python.
+(I do not know the reason why.)
+Unfortunately, after a few month(s)? into the semester, I was told that he had stopped working as a CS 235 TA.
+Jason Anderson, who was the head TA at the time, did not have time to work on the driver.
+As result, the driver was on a pause.

+The next person that began working on the driver was Stephen Leech, the next head TA.
+About ~90% of code that you see today was written by Stephen.
+In Fall 2018, Stephen was able to miraculously launch a live "automatic pass-off driver" for Brother Roper's Fall 2018 students.
+To be short and blunt, the driver had a lot of problems.
+Throughout the semester, the driver crashed constantly and had tons of run-time errors.
+Thankfully, for a year, Stephen was able to fix many of problems that plagued the driver and had added a lot of good key features.

+Unfortunately, at the beginning of the Winter 2019, Stephen had stopped working and had passed the driver onto me.
+Although the driver had been maintained pretty well by Stephen, there were still a lot of problems that needed to be fixed.
+For the past year, I've been fixing and maintaining the driver.
+As of right now the driver is pretty stable and rarely crashes (if it does, 99% of the time, Brother Roper and I have found out that it wasn't the driver's fault.
+For more information about this, you can talk to Brother Roper).

+As of today, Brother Roper is using the driver in tandem with his CS 235 website (https://students.cs.byu.edu/~cs235ta/).
+From my understanding, maybe in a year?, Brother Roper is going to replace this driver with his C++ version.
+Until then, I'll continue maintaining the driver until I graduate in April 2020.

 *Cheers*

+"Here, there be dragons." ~Stephen